 - Serve Chettinad Chicken Pepper Roast with hot rotis and ghee rice.

-Feel free to increase or reduce the number on chilies based on your preference
+- Feel free to increase or reduce the number on chillies based on your preference